 The Marvel Universe also has two Gladiators - Kallark, the Majestor of the Shi'ar Empire, and the Daredevil villain Melvin Potter.

 Make that at least two male Captains Marvel (Mar-Vell and his son Genis-Vell - three if you count Skrull impostor Khn'nr) and three female ones (Monica Rambeau, Phyla-Vell, and now Carol Danvers).
-And that is not counting the Golden Age Captain Marvel (Billy Batson) originally published by Fawcett and the self-splitting android Captain Marvel published by M. F. Enterprises in 1966, or the Amalgam Comics character that merged Batson and Mar-Vell into one, but retained the Captain Marvel name.
+And that is not counting the Golden Age Captain Marvel (Billy Batson) originally published by Fawcett, then acquired by DC, or the self-splitting android Captain Marvel published by M. F. Enterprises in 1966, or the Amalgam Comics character that merged Batson and Mar-Vell into one, but retained the Captain Marvel name.

 On Ms. Marvels we have the above-mentioned Carol Danvers, as well as Sharon Ventura, Karla Sofen and Kamala Khan.

 Speaking of which, Sharon Ventura shares her first name with Sharon Carter, aka Agent 13.

 In Marvel's MC-2 Universe, Felicia Hardy aka the Black Cat and Eugene "Flash" Thompson got married, had two children and got divorced.
 One child each ended up with a parent, Felicity Hardy living with her mother, Gene Thompson with his father.

 The Iron Man villains Crimson Dynamo (introduced 1963) and Whiplash (introduced 2009) are both named "Anton Vanko," but are otherwise unrelated.